-The trailhead is easily reached via the Williamson Valley Road out of Prescott, then Camp Wood Road west to the Camp Wood 'area' in the Prescott National Forest.
+The trailhead is easily reached via the Williamson Valley Road out of Prescott, then Camp Wood Road west to the Camp Wood area in the Prescott National Forest.
 Williamson Valley Road is paved, and Camp Wood Road is graded hardpack dirt, usually passable to passenger cars in good conditions.
-Sturdier high-clearance or 4wd vehicles can drive in a bit further and cut off some mileage from the hike (assuming one starts at the Stringtown Wash area).
+Sturdier high-clearance or 4wd vehicles can drive in a bit farther and cut off some mileage from the hike (assuming one starts at the Stringtown Wash area).

 Getting ThereFinding Williamson Valley Road in Prescott may possibly be the trickiest part of the journey!
 On Gurley Road in downtown historic Prescott, also signed as US-89, go north on Montezuma then west on Whipple, which will become Iron Springs Road at a slight dogleg at Willow Creek/Miller Valley Road.
 Williamson Valley Road leaves north off of Iron Springs about a mile west.
 (We got hopelessly lost for about 30 minutes, so buy a street map of Prescott and bring it with you.)

 Stay on Williamson Valley Road for 20+ miles keeping an eye out for Camp Wood Road (Forest Road 21).
 Then proceed west on Camp Wood Road about another 20 miles to its junction with FR-95.
 I apologize for the somewhat vague mileages, but the way is fairly straightforward, with some attentiveness.

 Small cars may have to park here.
 High-clearance vehicles: go north about a quarter-mile to the junction just north, this being "Camp Wood" according to the map.
 Then head west on the main road (FR 95C) about 2 miles.
 The road is tight and rocky here; don't chance it with a low-clearance vehicle.
 Park where you feel comfortable.
 You are in the general area called Stringtown Wash.